ARCK-BE/FeatherTemp/README.md

 # FeatherTemp
 A simple project for temperature monitoring using Adadfruit's Feather family of boards

-The temperature is logged to an MicroSD Card an OLED display is also used to display the current value
+The temperature is logged to an MicroSD Card on a configurable interval.

+An OLED display is used to display the current time and temperature.
+This display can be toggled ON/OFF to save battery life.

 This is an overall test of a few features of the Adafruit Feathers and of the MCP9808.